Privacy Policy — No Panic

 - Inside the App: open Journaling, delete entries individually.
 In the Medication Tracker, delete medications and dose-history entries individually.

 - Uninstall the App, or use your device's "Clear data" (Android) / "Offload App + Delete" (iOS) action.
-This removes all on-device App data, including Journal entries, affirmation favorites, onboarding flag, the Pro entitlement cache, the
+This removes all on-device App data, including Journal entries, affirmation favorites, onboarding flag, the feature-tour flag, the Pro entitlement cache, the

 analytics_consentflag, and the Firebase Instance ID. - To stop ongoing analytics collection, open Settings → Privacy and disable the Analytics toggle.
-To also delete previously uploaded analytics events, email denysdubov88@gmail.com and we will initiate a deletion request against the Firebase project.
+To also delete previously uploaded analytics events, email denysdubov88@gmail.com and we will initiate a deletion request against the Firebase project and the Meta app-events dataset.

 - To cancel or delete subscription data held by Apple, Google, or RevenueCat, use the subscription management tools in your App Store or Google Play account, or email denysdubov88@gmail.com for assistance.